 I find myself becoming exhausted by excessive social media and texting.
 What happened to people meeting on the street, at parties, or on blind dates?

 Meeting single men has never been easy and it isn’t easy today.
 But here some specific cell phone behavior tips that I think will help increase your chances of getting asked out more:

-- Going for a walk?
-Cell phone in pocket please.
+3. Going for a walk?
+Cell phone in pocket or leave it in the house please.

 In closing, the more and more I disconnect, the more I love it.
 Disconnecting is kind of addicting.
-It feels so great just to talk to people face-to-face, to feel like it did 8 years ago before the massive iPhone era.
+It feels so great just to talk to people face-to-face, to feel like it did all those years ago before the massive iPhone era.

 Being disconnected feels very mentally healthy.
 It feels cleansing.
 It feels free.
 And I believe that state of mind sets you up to meet single men because you’re more relaxed, your mind is less busy and cluttered and you’re just breathing deep and looking at the beauty of the world and the people walking around, versus staring down at your iPhone screen and typing.

 Like this blog post?
 Check out “Dating After Divorce: Advice, Tips And Why This is an Exciting Time”